-The following story illustrates the point that ‘good nature may be a great misfortune if we do not mix prudence with it’[i]:
+The following analogy illustrates the point that ‘good nature may be a great misfortune if we do not mix prudence with it’[i]:

 ”An old man and his young son were driving a donkey before them to the next market to sell.
 ‘Why have you no more wit’, says one to the man upon the way, ‘thank you and your son trudge it on foot, and let the donkey go light?’